 10. Cedar Chips

 If you have a large yard, it may be helpful to use cedar chips as a mulch around your home to prevent fleas from getting close to your house, minimizing the risk that they will get on your pet.
 Cedar chips have a strong odor that many insects and animals do not like.
-It can be harmful to your cat and is even more dangerous to any pet rodents you may have, like a hamster, or rabbit.
+Keep in mind thatit can be harmful to any pet rodents you may have, like a hamster, or rabbit.

 We recommend giving your cat a bath using a high-quality flea and tick shampoo, along with a thorough vacuuming and washing all pillowcases and sheets to get a good start on eliminating fleas naturally.
 Once you have done that, you can try any of the other remedies, depending on what you have available.
 We found diatomaceous earth to work extremely well and rivals commercial products in its ability to rid your house of fleas.
 However, it can be dangerous for you and your pet.